-Calculating holiday entitlement for your employees shouldn’t require a PhD in Advanced Mathematics; that’s why we’ve put together this simple guide that shows you how to calculate annual leave for your full and part time employees, along with new starters, leavers and shift workers.
+Calculating holiday entitlement for your employees shouldn’t require a PhD in Advanced Mathematics.
+So we’ve put together this guide to help calculate annual leave for your full and part time employees, starters, leavers and shift workers.

 According to legislation from the UK Government, (almost) all workers who work a 5-day week are entitled to at least 28 days of paid annual leave per year.
-Equivalent to 5.6 weeks of holiday, employers can choose to opt for a leave year or accrual system when calculating the holiday entitlement of their employees.
+Equivalent to 5.6 weeks of holiday, employers can opt for a leave year or accrual system when calculating their employees’ holiday entitlement.

 What does the leave year system mean?

-Under the leave year system, employers define the dates of their annual leave year during which employees may use their allocated annual leave.
+Under the leave year system, employers define their annual leave year during which employees may use their allocated annual leave.

 Naturally, not all new starters commence their employment on the first day of an employer’s leave year.

-Therefore, if a worker starts their job part of the way through a leave year, their holiday entitlement should be calculated on a pro-rata basis depending on how much of the leave year remains.
+If an employee starts part of the way through a leave year, you can calculate holiday entitlement on a pro-rata basis depending on how much of the leave year remains.

 For example, a worker who works 5-days a week has entered your employment 3 months into your leave year and your holiday entitlement is 28 days.

-28 / 12 x 9 remaining months = this employee would be entitled to 21 days.
+28 / 12 x 9 remaining months = this employee’s holiday entitlement is 21 days.